-Acquired or adaptive immunity involves the immune system’s further defenses against specific invaders that are created as the body encounters different pathogens through exposure, illness, or vaccination.
+Acquired (also known as adaptive immunity) involves the immune system’s further defenses against specific invaders that are created as the body encounters different pathogens through exposure or illness.
 The immune system develops a memory of each disease it fights and is able to quickly recognize and defend against the pathogen the next time it appears.

-Diet is always the first line of defense.
-As you have probably read before in our other articles, diet is the foundation of health.
-If your companion is consuming highly processed food that provides only minimal nutrition and includes toxins such as chemical preservatives, food dyes, texturizers, and other additives, his immune system is being depleted daily just to cope with that diet.
-Fresh, wholesome food is the first step in building a strong immune system.
+Diet is always the first line of defense and can help support your pet's overall health.
+If your companion is consuming highly processed food that provides only minimal nutrition and includes unacceptable ingredients, like toxins such as chemical preservatives, food dyes, texturizers, and other additives, your pet may not be receiving the proper nutritional support for healthy immune function.

 Stress and Exercise

-A good quality daily multi-vitamin and mineral supplement is a simple way to help bolster the immune system.
-We like to alternate the vitamin supplements we use for my cats and dogs to provide a more varied source of extra nutrition.
+Good quality natural vitamins for cats, especially daily multi-vitamin and mineral supplement, is a simple way to help support the immune system.
+Alternating between vitamin supplements for your pet can provide a more varied source of nutrients.
 For instance, we often give a regular multi-vitamin at one meal and a “greens” supplement at another meal.
-Please see our articleDaily Supplements for Healthy Companions for more information.

-Antioxidants help prevent oxidative damage to cells, boost immune function, and possibly decrease the risk of infections, degenerative diseases, and cancer.
+Antioxidants for pets can also help maintain immune function.
 Antioxidants exist as vitamins, minerals, and other compounds in foods.
-They act as scavengers, helping to prevent cell and tissue damage by destroying free radicals.
-Free radicals are highly reactive molecules that the body normally produces to defend against bacteria and other pathogens; but if left unchecked, they can damage the body at the cellular level.
+Antioxidants act as scavengers and have been shown to aid in the elimination of unstable oxygen molecules called free radicals.
+Free radicals are highly reactive molecules that the body produces normally produces, however, if left unchecked, they can damage the body at the cellular level.

 Vitamins A, C, and E are the most commonly known antioxidants.
 Vitamin A is found in the liver and other animal tissues.
 It is abundant in fish liver oils such as cod liver oil.
 Carotene is a precursor to vitamin A found in plant material.
-Dogs can convert carotene to vitamin A by way of an enzyme found in the wall of the intestine.
+Dogs can convert carotene to vitamin A by way of an enzyme found in the wall of their intestine.
 Cats, however, do not convert carotene well and must receive adequate vitamin A from animal sources.
-Vitamin A helps regulate the immune system by making white blood cells that destroy harmful bacteria and viruses.
-Vitamin A also helps maintain the integrity of skin and mucous membranes, which function as a barrier to bacteria and viruses, as well as protect against shedding of cells into the urinary tract, which can lead to the formation of stones and other urinary tract problems.
+Vitamin A can help support the immune system by making white blood cells.
+Vitamin A also helps support skin health, which functions as a barrier to bacteria and viruses, as well as protects against shedding of cells into the urinary tract, which can lead to the formation of stones and other urinary tract symptoms.

 Vitamin C is the most abundant water-soluble antioxidant in the body and is manufactured in the liver and kidneys of dogs and cats.
 It is available from fresh or lightly cooked fruits and vegetables.
-Vitamin C is especially good at combating free radical formation caused by environmental toxins and other pollution.
+Vitamin C may help protect against free radical formation and assits the body in combating environmental pollutants.

 Vitamin E is the most abundant fat-soluble antioxidant in the body.
 It is present in many foods including vegetable oils, cereal grains, greens, liver, and eggs.
-It is particularly helpful in protecting against oxidation, especially in fatty tissues.
+It is particularly helpful in decreasing oxidative damage, especially in fatty tissues.

 Other powerful antioxidants include green tea, co-enzyme Q10, bioflavonoids, N-acetylcysteine, proanthocyanidins, quercitin, and curcumin (from turmeric).

-Chinese Herbs are available in a variety of combinations for immune support.
+Chinese herbs for dogs and cats are available in a variety of combinations and may help support a healthy immune system.
 Astragalus is one of the more commonly found Chinese herbs in immune formulations.
 Selecting the proper Chinese herbal formula is not always straightforward since a variety of conditions need to be considered before deciding on the best combination, so sometimes the guidance of a trained holistic veterinarian is important.

-Medicinal mushrooms such as Maitake, Reishi and Shiitake stimulate T-helper cells (which are integral to a strong immune response) and powerfully boost the overall immune system.
-Cordyceps is a Chinese mushroom with antioxidant, antiviral and cellular health boosting properties.
+Medicinal mushrooms for dogs and cats such as Maitake, Reishi and Shiitake help support T-helper cells and can also help support the immune system.
+Cordyceps is a Chinese mushroom that provides antioxidant support and supports healthy cellular activity.

-This is by no means a complete list of immune support herbs and supplements, but it includes many of the most common of those used for general immune support.
-Again, prevention is the best course, but should your companion fall ill, providing extra support for the immune system through nutrition, herbs, and supplements can give your pet the upper hand and aid in a speedy recovery.
+This is by no means a complete list of herbs and supplements that can help support the immune system, but it includes many of the most common options.
+Providing extra support to assist the immune system through nutrition, herbs, and supplements can help your pet's overall health and well-being.